cmahnke/yaapb/content/post/moved-to-projektemacher/index.md

 There have been a few updates during this process:
 * Images are now available in highest possible resolution
-* An fullscreen view has been added
+* A new fullscreen view has been added
 * JavaScript bugs have been fixed